 It is a condition of access that our landowner is indemnified by the Company’s insurance.
 Visiting cavers who carry BCA membership (and insurance) fulfil this condition.
 Visiting cavers who are not themselves BCA members must either be accompanied by at least one current BCA member or be able to evidence that they have at least two years caving experience for the insurance cover to be valid.
 All visiting cavers under the age of 18 must carry BCA insurance.

 The Company is deeply concerned that maximum regard is given to cave conservation and S.W.T. insist that activities in and around the caves do not constitute a public health hazard.
 All cavers are required to abide by the following regulations:-

 The caves are managed under Conservation Plans that have been agreed between the Company, Somerset Wildlife Trust and Natural England.
 These plans were originally drawn up shortly after the Company was formed and have been subject to regular revision to keep them up to date.
 They were revised in June 2015 for a further 10 years and the current versions can be found here for the caves under Gruffy Field (including G.B. and Charterhouse caves) and here for the caves in the Longwood Valley and Velvet Bottom (including Longwood Swallet and Rhino Rift.

-Brief details of the individual cave sites and links to further information about them may be found on this page, including any recent changes.
+Brief details of the individual cave sites and links to further information about them may be found on this page, including access information and any recent changes.

 Updated December 2023